copygirl/WearableBackpacks/README.md

 are free to redistribute, include in modpacks, modify, fork, release your own versions of this mod as much as you'd like.

-If you want to contribute to this mod, do keep in mind that your contributions will be treated the same.
+If you contribute to this repository, do keep in mind that your contributions will be treated the same.

 ## Credits